confluentinc/ksql/docs/installation/install-ksql-with-docker.rst

 Install KSQL with Docker
 ########################

 You can deploy KSQL by using Docker containers.
-Starting with |cp| 4.1.2, Confluent maintains images at `Docker Hub <https://hub.docker.com/u/confluentinc>`__ for `KSQL Server <https://hub.docker.com/r/confluentinc/cp-ksql-server/>`__ and the `KSQL command-line interface (CLI) <https://hub.docker.com/r/confluentinc/cp-ksql-cli/>`__.
+Starting with {{ site.cp }} 4.1.2, Confluent maintains images at `Docker Hub <https://hub.docker.com/u/confluentinc>`__ for `KSQL Server <https://hub.docker.com/r/confluentinc/cp-ksql-server/>`__ and the `KSQL command-line interface (CLI) <https://hub.docker.com/r/confluentinc/cp-ksql-cli/>`__.

-KSQL runs separately from your |ak-tm| cluster, so you specify the IP addresses of the cluster's bootstrap servers when you start a container for KSQL Server.
+KSQL runs separately from your {{ site.ak-tm }} cluster, so you specify the IP addresses of the cluster's bootstrap servers when you start a container for KSQL Server.
-To set up |cp| by using containers, see :ref:`ce-docker-quickstart`.
+To set up {{ site.cp }} by using containers, see :ref:`ce-docker-quickstart`.

 Use the following settings to start containers that run KSQL in various configurations.